triton-inference-server/server/deploy/k8s-onprem/README.md

 ## Cleanup

-Once you've finished using the inference server you should use helm to delete the deployment.
+After you have finished using the inference server, you should use Helm to delete the deployment.

 ```